thwidge/brutalcss/readme.md

-*Brutally unattractive, works-on-mobile CSS for the masses.*
+*Brutally unattractive, works-on-mobile CSS for the masses*

 # Brutal CSS